ichwill100/rancher-ha-aws/README.md

 4. Build AMI - `cd packer && packer build rancher-server.json`
 5. (OPTIONAL) create a github Oauth Application to use for signin
 6. `mv secrets/example-secrets.json secrets/secrets.json` and populate it with your values
+7. Consider the sizing of the instances in the server ASG and the RDS instance - they will vary depending on your needs
-7. `terraform apply` the following:
+8. `terraform apply` the following:

 - terraform/vpc
 - terraform/security-groups